hslu-ige-laes/lcm/docs/docs/modules/roomOutsideTemp/userinterface.md

   - Top line: Maximum limit for rooms with natural ventilation, while they are neither heated nor cooled
   - Center line: Maximum limit rooms while they are heated, cooled or mechanically ventilated
   - Bottom line: Minimal allowed temperature (same line for both maximum lines)
+- Tooltip: Place the mouse pointer over a datapoint to get more information of a specific measurement.

 ### Settings
 #### Basic